stanfordnlp/CoreNLP/index.md

 <div style="text-align:center; margin-top: 5ex; margin-bottom:5ex;"> <a class="downloadbutton" href="http://nlp.stanford.edu/software/stanford-corenlp-full-2016-10-31.zip">Download CoreNLP 3.7.0 </a> </div>

-To download earlier versions of Stanford CoreNLP, including the last stable release (3.7.0), go [here](history.html)

 Alternatively, Stanford CoreNLP is [available on **Maven Central**](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22stanford-corenlp%22).
 Source is [available on **GitHub**](https://github.com/stanfordnlp/CoreNLP).
 For more information on obtaining CoreNLP, see the [download page](download.html).
+To download earlier versions of Stanford CoreNLP, including the last stable release (3.6.0), or language packs for earlier versions, go to the [history page](history.html).

 You can find the jars for 3.7.0 containing the models for each language we support in the table below.

-The jars for earlier versions can be found [here](history.html).

 | Language | model jar | version |
 | :------- | :-------- | | :----- |